Kavach (train protection system): Manufacturers

 The Original Equipment Manufacturers (OEMs) that are manufacturing the Kavach equipment includes Medha Servo Drives, HBL Power Systems, and Kernex Microsystems.
-Other firms that have been vying for the approval to be vendors are– GGTronics, Quadrant Future Tek, Areca Embedded Systems, Lotus Wireless Technologies and the state-owned BHEL.
-MNCs like Japan's KYOSAN and Germany's SIEMENS are also working on Kavach.
+Other firms that have been vying for the approval to be vendors include GGTronic', Quadrant Future Tek, Areca Embedded Systems, Lotus Wireless Technologies and the state-owned BHEL.
+MNCs like Japan's KYOSAN and Germany's Siemens are also working on Kavach.

-KEC International and RailTel have partnered with Kernex Microsystems and Quadrant FutureTek respectively as 'system integrator' for rapid deployment of Kavach system.
+KEC International and RailTel have partnered with Kernex Microsystems and Quadrant FutureTek respectively as 'system integrator' for rapid deployment of the Kavach system.

 As of September 2024, the Kavach technology of RailTel – Quadrant FutureTek partnership has been cleared by Research Designs & Standards Organisation (RDSO).

 Current status

 As of April 2022, Kavach has been implemented on 144 locomotives, 1,445 km route and 134 stations in South Central Railway zone, while implementation on 1200 km is underway.
-Upgrades to Kavach will be made so that it can handle trains at speeds of up to 160 kmph prior to it being implemented across 3000 km of track, including the majority of the New Delhi–Mumbai main line and Howrah–Delhi main line. as part of the ‘’Mission Raftar’’ project being undertaken by Indian Railways.
+Upgrades to Kavach will be made so that it can handle trains at speeds of up to 160 kmph prior to it being implemented across 3000 km of track, including the majority of the New Delhi–Mumbai main line and Howrah–Delhi main line. as part of the Mission Raftar project being undertaken by Indian Railways.

 The Union budget of India for the FY 2022-23 allocated fund for the rapid implementation of Kavach along 2000 km of track, while also sanctioning its later implementation across 34,000 km track of Golden Quadrilateral rail route.
 Indian commentators have claimed that had Kavach been deployed at the site of the 2023 Odisha train collision that the system would have prevented the accident from occurring.

 By June 2023, two percent of all Indian trains had been outfitted with Kavach apparatus.

-As a report of The Times of India in July 2024, the tendering process to implement Kavach system for two routes of Howrah–Nagpur–Mumbai line and Howrah–Prayagraj–Mumbai line (via Itarsi) is being processed.
+As per a report of The Times of India in July 2024, the tendering process to implement Kavach system for two routes of Howrah–Nagpur–Mumbai line and Howrah–Prayagraj–Mumbai line (via Itarsi) is being processed.
 This will be the first route with Kavach system in Central Railway zone.